jacintak/jacintak.github.io/static/teaching/GLM/lectures/02-multiple-regression.md

 ***

-## The fundamentals of Linear regression
+## The fundamentals of linear regression

 That's the basics of linear regression!
 They are widely used in biological statistics so you'll likely come across them when reading scientific studies.